Coffea charrieriana: Cultivation and use

 Coffea charrieriana grows in wet places with plenty of sunshine.
-During dry periods, the species undergoes floral bud morphogenesis but the flowering buds do not emerge until the next rainfall event.
-After rain, a flowering event was seen in 7 days.
+During dry periods, the species undergoes floral bud morphogenesis, but the flowering buds do not emerge until the next rainfall event.
+After rain, a flowering event is seen in seven days.
 The time it takes for flowering of all Coffea species ranges from 5–13 days, making correct timing of hybridization difficult.

-Similar to other Coffea species, the fleshy fruit of the C. charrieriana contains edible beans.
+Similar to other Coffea species, the fleshy fruit of C. charrieriana contains edible beans.
 These can be prepared by drying, roasting or grinding, generally to make coffee.
 As a naturally occurring caffeine-free coffee, it provides an alternative over artificially decaffeinated coffee.
 With increasing demand for decaffeinated coffee, methods such as plant hybridization between coffee-free species, biotechnology interference of genetics and chemical extraction have been used to artificially decrease caffeine content.
-Generally, the presence of caffeine acts on the tastebuds, giving caffeinated products a distinct flavour, so as a caffeine-free species, C.charrieriana may not be preferable to coffee drinkers who prefer the taste provided by caffeine.
-The C.charrieriana can be used in plant hybridization as the theobromine can be transferable between breeds, allowing caffeine concentration to be altered when crossed with a species containing caffeine.
-Seeds from the C.charrieriana are currently being developed to become the first naturally caffeine-free coffee available on the market, this bean being coined the name Decaffito by Brazilian developers.
+Generally, the presence of caffeine acts on the tastebuds, giving caffeinated products a distinct flavour, so as a caffeine-free species, C. charrieriana may not be preferable to coffee drinkers who prefer the taste provided by caffeine.
+C. charrieriana can be used in plant hybridization as the theobromine can be transferable between breeds, allowing caffeine concentration to be altered when crossed with a species containing caffeine.
+Seeds from C. charrieriana are currently being developed to become the first naturally caffeine-free coffee available on the market, this bean being coined Decaffito by Brazilian developers.

-Another possible use of C.charrieriana is extracting 5-caffeoylquinic acids (CQA) from the coffee leaves as for most Coffea species, including the C. charrieriana, there contains natural antioxidant compounds.
+Another possible use of C. charrieriana is extracting 5-caffeoylquinic acids (CQA) from the coffee leaves, as most Coffea species, including C. charrieriana, contain natural antioxidant compounds.
 This natural antioxidant can be used in food and nutraceuticals.

-Coffea Diversa Farm in Costa Rica is currently cultivating C. charrieriana.